abelson-lab/smMIP-tools/README.md

 -b, --bam.file.
 Path to bam file.
 [MANDATORY]
 -p, --panel.file.
 Path to smMIP design file.
 [MANDATORY] -s, --sample.name.
 Sample ID that will be used to name the output bam.
 [MANDATORY] -o, --output, Path for output files.
-If not supplied, a new folder which is named based on the -s parameter will be generated within the folder that contain bam file.
+If not supplied, a new folder which is named based on the -s parameter will be generated within the folder that contain the bam files.
--c, --code, Path to smMIPs_Function.R file.
-If not supplied, it assume the code share the same folder as this code folder with this code (map_smMIPs_extract_UMIs.R)
+-c, --code, Path to smMIP tools source functions, smMIPs_Function.R file.
+If not supplied, it assume the code share the same folder as this code folder with this code (map_smMIPs_extract_UMIs.R).
--f, --filtered.reads,  default="y", options="y" or "n".
+-f, --filtered.reads,  default="n", options="y" or "n".
 Output a sam file that contain the filtered reads.
+A sam file for the non-filtered reads will also be generated.
 -t, --threads, default=1.
-Specify the number of threads to use.
+Specify the number of threads to use for parallel processing.
 -O, --OVERLAP, default=0.95.
 Fine-tuning the overlap between reads and smMIPs .
 Used in the map.smip_to_site function -M, --MAPQ, default=50.
 MAPQ cut-off.
 Used in the filter.on.mappingscore function
   ```
 map_smMIPs_extract_UMIs.R was built to process one bam file at a time.
-An example shell script for parallel processing is provided [here](https:/www)
+An example shell script to assign jobs to multiple HPC cluster cores is provided [here](https:/www)